eremeyev/freshmind/README.md

 # Instructions:
 Read out loud letters and do commands in the same time.
 Letters are from English or Russian alphabet.

+Start position is: Sit on chair and lay hands on your knees.

 Commands are:
 ```